tanhuy998/context-js/README.md

 app.get('/path', dispatchRequest(...Controller.action.sendSomething));
 ```

-or you can transpile files first then import it.
+or you can transpile files before import it.
 This reduce runtime latency (spend on transpilling the syntax).

-This inconvience will no longer happen when Decorator officially been released.
+This inconvience will no longer happens when Decorator feature officially been released.

 ## Simple usage